Find Grad Schools

 Master’s Degrees in Comparative and Laboratory Animal Medicine

 A master's degree in comparative and laboratory animal medicine is offered at 8 colleges in the United States.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 22% were students from underrepresented racial-ethnic groups.
-Also, 4.9% of comparative and laboratory animal medicine graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 21% were from an underrepresented racial-ethnic group.
+Also, 6.3% of comparative and laboratory animal medicine graduates were international students.

 Education Levels of Comparative and Laboratory Animal Medicine Majors